shzlw/poli/docs/report-component.md

 ## Drill through

 1. Drill through is used to navigate from one component in a Report to another Report.
-To use it in Poleo, you need to have at least two reports.
+To use it in Poli, you need to have at least two reports.

 ![drillthrough1](_images/screenshots/drillthrough1.jpg)